NiklasTiede/CheatSheet-Linux/README.md

 # 3. Third Party Tools

-Before we can benefit from any 3rd party tool, we have to install these using a package managagent system.
+Before we can benefit from any 3rd party tool, we have to install these using a package management system.
 Linux distributions have different package managers to handle dependencies.
 I'm using Ubuntu 20.04 LTS so `apt` (Advanced Package Tool), `snap` and `homebrew` are my package managers of choice.

 ```bash